marcessz/Two-Decades-of-Network-Science/network-edge-list/readme.md

 |      1 |      2 |
 |      3 |      4 |

-Each network scientist is denoted by their ID number.
+Each network scientist is represented by their ID number.